betaflight/betaflight/docs/Failsafe.md

 ### `failsafe_procedure`

 Selects the failsafe procedure.
 Valid procedures are **DROP**, **SET-THR**, **RTH** and **NONE**.
-See above for a detailed description of each one
+See above for a description of each one.

 ### `failsafe_delay`

 Guard time for failsafe activation when rx channel data is lost or invalid.
 This is the amount of time the flight controller waits to see if it begins receiving a valid signal again before activating failsafe.
+Does not apply when activating the FAILSAFE aux mode.

 ### `failsafe_recovery_delay`

 Guard time for failsafe de-activation after signal is recovered.
 This is the amount of time the flight controller waits to see if the signal is consistent before turning off failsafe procedure.
 Usefull to avoid swithing in and out of failsafe RTH.
+Does not apply when disactivating the FAILSAFE aux mode.

 ### `failsafe_stick_threshold`

 This parameter defines recovery from failsafe by stick motion.
 When set to zero failsafe procedure will be cleared as soon as RC link is recovered.

-When this is set to a non-zero value - failsafe won't clear even if RC link is recovered.
-You will have to deflect any of Roll/Pitch/Yaw sticks beyond this value to exit failsafe.
+When this is set to a non-zero value - failsafe won't clear immediately when if RC link is recovered, you will have to move any of Roll/Pitch/Yaw sticks more than this value to exit failsafe.

-One use-case is Failsafe-RTH.
-When on the edge of radio coverage you may end up entering and exiting RTH if radio link is sporadic - happens a lot with long-range pilots.
+The use-case is the Return To Home failsafe: when on the edge of radio coverage you may end up entering and exiting failsafe if radio link is sporadic - happens a lot with long-range pilots.
 Setting `failsafe_stick_threshold` to a certain value (i.e. 100) RTH will be initiated on first signal loss and will continue as long as pilots want it to continue.
 When RC link is solid (based on RSSI etc) pilot will move sticks and regain control.

 ### `failsafe_throttle_low_delay`